BroboticsRoboticsComp/General/README.md

 # General
 We are making a line following music player robot for a first year robotics competition at the Robotics Team in University of Waterloo.

+Robot functionality:

+- Follow a straight line

+- Read a grey scale and play notes with different frequencies according to the greyscale

 Team name: Brobotics